leoikeh99/StatsCalc/PrivacyPolicy.md

-## Shake Alarm Clock: Privacy policy
+## Statistics Calculator: Privacy policy

 Welcome to the Statistics Calculator app for Android!